JaqiKal/tic-tac-toe/README.md

 #### The Logo

 The logo is visible on all three pages it contains a link that redirects to the index page when clicked.
-The link wraps an image that serves as the website's logo.

 ![x](/documentation/doc-images/logo.webp)

 #### The Footer